ozanMSFT/pytorch-wiki/Developer-FAQ.md

 Push your changes to a pytorch/pytorch branch named ci-all/<your name here>.
 That will trigger all the test builds, not just the ones that typically run.

+### My PR was rejected for being "too small" &mdash; what gives!?

+Each PR takes costly machine and developer time.
+"Small" PRs that may correct a spelling error or making a tiny grammar change are simply not worth the cost.

 ## Warnings

 ### When should I TORCH_WARN vs. TORCH_WARN_ONCE?